Tehreem404/Programming_III_A3/README.md

 [DESCRIPTION]

-    This program will do basic structure (trees) algorithms
+    This program will do basic structure (linked-list) algorithms
       1. Read an item
       2. Write an item
       3. Append an item